top of page

 Here is Braydon’s message:

 Good morning, everyone.
 My name is Braydon Mora.
-Mr. Neethling and the chapel committee wanted me to talk to you guys about something that happened to me recently.
+Mr. Neethling and the chapel committee wanted me to talk to you about something that happened to me recently.

 That all changed when COVID hit.
 Like many people’s testimonies I’ve heard, mine includes a very deep plummet down.
 The pandemic was that moment for me.
 I was in seventh grade, and I was finally getting settled into middle school.
 The community of the school I went to was not positive.
 I was more focused on getting through the day and going home than I was on my school work, and my grades reflected that.

 I also had to get used to a new way to attend church.
-All of a sudden, the youth group I had been getting close with was a website, and the only way to communicate was in a chat room.
+Suddenly, the youth group I had been getting close with was a website, and the only way to communicate was in a chat room.
 To me, this was not the same, and I slowly stopped attending.
 To make matters worse, my grandma, who at the time was one of the most important people in my spiritual journey, was locked in the house thirty minutes away from me.
 Looking back now, I realize just how much COVID affected me and my relationship with God.

 This year, I was able to make a much more brotherly love connection with my close friends and teammates on the basketball team.
 I feel like this connection has stemmed from everyone making their own improvements, not just in basketball but also as people.
 That has really helped us grow stronger together.
 To all you guys on the team, I would like to say just how incredibly honored and proud I am to call you guys my teammates and, more importantly, my second family.

-Another thing that shocked me — and shocked many of my friends who made the decision with me to follow Jesus — was the passing of our beloved teacher, our athletic director, and most importantly our friend Mr. Miller.
-His death really put into perspective for me what he was trying to teach and show everyone at Judah: that the most important thing you can do with your time on earth is give your life to God and let Him forever change your life.
 Mr. Miller’s death really made me take a step back and look at how my life was to this current moment.
 It made me ask myself, would I go to heaven if I passed away today?
 I had to be honest with myself, and I’m going to be very honest with all of you.
 I found myself answering that question with a hard no. This led me to make the decision to give my life to God, and it felt like there was no better time to make that commitment than with my brothers on the basketball team during Mr Miller’s chapel.

 Something I want everyone to take away from my story is that I’m not completely sure what the future has for me.
 Not tomorrow, next week, or next year.
 However, I have confidence that by patiently and honestly seeking God’s will, the future is taken care of.

-I never would have guessed that the first week of this semester would change my life.
-And I wouldn’t be finished if I didn’t tell you guys a little about how Jesus is already changing my life, about how He is being real to me right now.
 First, I feel God has been gently challenging me to use and grow my gifts when it comes to being a leader.
 I have been having so many more meaningful conversations with my friends and peers about God.
 This was not happening in the past.
 This has been a great thing for my friend group, because it’s bringing us closer together in a positive way.

 Second, I have noticed that Jesus is changing the way I pray.
 After I gave my life to God, I almost immediately became so much more thankful for everything around me.
 Even with the negatives, I have been able to think of everything as a gift of God.
 Another thing I have noticed about my new prayer life is that I am no longer just asking for things.
 I am no longer saying things like “oh, I wish I had this” or “I want that.”
 My prayer life is more genuine, and that is a huge reason why my relationship with God is growing.

 Third — and I can’t quite explain it — it’s like I can sense God nudging me away from acts of sin.
 This has already had a huge impact on me.
 It’s almost as if I hear a voice in my head telling me “you know you shouldn’t be doing this” or “go do that.”
 For example, when I was asked to share my story at chapel, I was very nervous.
 In my head I could hear myself saying, “There’s no way you’re going to be able to do that.
 You don’t even like standing in front of the class.”
 But then there was a voice in my head telling me, “Braydon, you can do this.
 Be proud of your story, and don’t shy away from this opportunity.”
-This is why I was able to stand up here and tell you guys my story.
+This is why I was able to stand up here and tell you my story.

 And that’s it.
 That’s my story.
 So far at least.
 There’s more to come; I am sure of that.
 What I challenge you all to do is to ask yourself the honest question, “Do I really know Jesus?
 Has He saved me?
 If not, what is holding me back?”
 Let me leave you all with a verse, Luke 15:31-32: “‘My son,’ the father said, ‘you are always with me, and everything I have is yours.
 But we had to celebrate and be glad, because this brother of yours was dead and is alive again; he was lost and is found.’”